awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-custom-action.md

 ### Add a Custom Action to a Pipeline \(Console\)<a name="actions-create-custom-action-add-console"></a>

-To create a pipeline with your custom action by using the AWS CodePipeline console, follow the steps in [Create a Pipeline in AWS CodePipeline](pipelines-create.md) and choose your custom action from as many stages as you would like to test\.
-To add your custom action to an existing pipeline by using the AWS CodePipeline console, follow the steps in [Edit a Pipeline in AWS CodePipeline](pipelines-edit.md) and add your custom action to one or more stages in the pipeline\.
+To create a pipeline with your custom action by using the CodePipeline console, follow the steps in [Create a Pipeline in CodePipeline](pipelines-create.md) and choose your custom action from as many stages as you would like to test\.
+To add your custom action to an existing pipeline by using the CodePipeline console, follow the steps in [Edit a Pipeline in CodePipeline](pipelines-edit.md) and add your custom action to one or more stages in the pipeline\.

 ### Add a Custom Action to an Existing Pipeline \(CLI\)<a name="actions-create-custom-action-add-cli"></a>